raspberry-pi-5

 Regarding consumption and temperature, which we know was one of the big problems of the model 4, the new Raspberry Pi 5 consumes significantly less, and therefore heats up less.

 However, for continuous use, it is still recommended to include a fan.
-For this purpose, there is a connector on the Raspberry Pi 5 PCB.
+For this, we have a connector on the Raspberry Pi 5’s own PCB.

-The new Raspberry Pi 5 comes at a very similar price to the current model 4:
+The new Raspberry Pi 5 arrives at a price very similar to the current model 4:

 • $60 for the 4GB RAM version